Kpastam/battery-visualization/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

-## License
-This project is licensed under the MIT License.

----
-🚀 *Stay tuned for updates as we develop AI-powered insights into battery materials!*
+ *Stay tuned for updates as we develop AI-powered insights into battery materials!*